 But, the word cranium indeed encompasses the entire head, including the face!

-If your maxilla bone is high and narrow, it is literally CROWDING your nasal cavity, making it more difficult for you to get enough air through our nose.
-Combine this vulnerability with a season allergy, or year-long allergies due to pollen, animals, or dust, and you’ve got a much bigger problem as the tissues within the nasal cavity become inflamed and swell.
+If your maxilla bone is high and narrow, it is literally CROWDING your nasal cavity, making it more difficult for you to get enough air through your nose.
+Combine this vulnerability with a seasonal allergy, or year-long allergies due to pollen, animals, or dust, and you’ve got a much bigger problem as the tissues within the already impoverished nasal cavity become inflamed, and swell.

-To check the status of your own palate, put our thumbs next to each other, and place them inside your mouth, up against the roof of your mouth.
-Then freeze your thumbs in the position that they are molded in, and slowly bring them outside the mouth to look at the shape of your own palate!
-The shape on the LEFT is the shape of MY palate!
+To check the status of your own palate, put your thumbs next to each other, and place them inside your mouth, up against the roof of your mouth.
+Then freeze your thumbs, and slowly bring them outside the mouth to look at the shape of your own palate!
+The fist picture is the shape of MY palate!
+The second picture shows what the palate should be.

 - Mandible = lower jaw bone